A One-Tooth Removable Partial Denture

 If someone is missing just one tooth, how can you replace it?

-Immediately after an extraction a dentist will not be recommending a one-tooth-removable-partial.
+Immediately after an extraction, a dentist will not be recommending a one-tooth-removable-partial.
 The solution after extraction is a temporary “flipper”.
-A flipper covers up the space with a denture tooth and stays in by resting on the gums.
-Sometimes it has a metal clasp which wraps around one or more teeth to help keep the tooth in.
-Flippers are typically intended to be a temporary solution, since they can be challenging to keep in.
+A flipper covers up space with a denture tooth and stays in by resting on the gums.
+Sometimes it has a metal clasp that wraps around one or more teeth to help keep the tooth in.
+Flippers are typically intended to be a temporary solution since they can be challenging to keep in.

 Implant or Fixed Dental Bridge

 Traditionally, the dentist will recommend an implant or a fixed dental bridge (where crowns are drilled on the teeth on either side of the space and a missing tooth is attached to the adjacent teeth holding the missing tooth).

 Although the above final options do work, some patients have difficulties.
 Finances play a significant role and can influence a patient’s choice.
 Also, the bone support, anchoring the teeth on either side of the missing tooth, may be inadequate to support a bridge.
 A “Nesbit” or spider partial is an appliance that can work in the case of inadequate bone support.
 This appliance has just one tooth and clasps on the teeth on either side of the space.